cameron-wags/rainbow_csv.nvim/README.md

 #### :Select ...

-Allows to enter RBQL select query in vim command line.
-The query must start with _:Select_ command e.g. _:Select a1, a2 order by a1_
+Allows to enter RBQL select query as vim command. e.g. _:Select a1, a2 order by a1_

 #### :Update ...

-Allows to enter RBQL update query in vim command line.
-The query must start with _:Update_ command e.g. _:Update a1 = a1 + " " + a2_
+Allows to enter RBQL update query as vim command. e.g. _:Update a1 = a1 + " " + a2_

 #### :RainbowDelim